 Ages 3 years – 6 years

-Our Children’s House has four classrooms that provide authentic Montessori education in a balanced mixed age group that aims to help children gain independence, self-discipline, confidence, curiosity and problem solving competencies.
+Our Children’s House has five classrooms that provide authentic Montessori education in a balanced mixed age group that aims to help children gain independence, self-discipline, confidence, curiosity and problem solving competencies.
 Lessons are given in accordance with the teaching philosophy developed by Maria Montessori and provide children with activities that help them grow socially, emotionally, physically and intellectually.

 The Children’s House functions on the traditional Montessori Three Year Cycle and culminates with the Kindergarten year.
 Students enrolled in our Children’s House can expect to engage in the following Montessori lessons and activities: